-Side angle viewing: Color saturation and contrast loss is an expected short coming of most LED TVs that use VA panels when viewing the screen a wide angles.
+Side angle viewing: Color saturation and contrast loss is an expected short coming for most LED TVs that use VA panels when viewing the screen at wide angles.
 The 900F was no exception and exhibited this common behavior starting at around 15 degrees off axis.

 Sound quality from the TV’s speakers was what I expected from a thin flat panel design – sound quality was thin and lean sounding with very little bass impact.
 On the other hand, the sound output delivered a sense of spaciousness that made listening a bit more enjoyable.
 The sound was also clear which made dialogue easy to understand.